leicesterhackspace/leicester-hackspace-web/content/join-us.md

 Leicester Hackspace is funded entirely by its members.
 Every month we need to pay our rent, insurance, internet and electricity bills, plus we try to raise money for new equipment.
 Our main source of income is membership fees.

-We expect for most members to pay a £10 monthly membership fee.
-But we don’t believe in a fixed monthly membership fee.
+We usually expect for most members to pay a £10 monthly membership fee, however, we don’t believe this figure should be fixed.
 Please donate what you feel is appropriate.
 This should in part reflect how much you plan to use the space and in part how much you can afford.
 Even if you don’t plan to use the space a great deal then we will still value you as a member and will welcome your financial contribution.

+This amount a member pays can be adjusted up or down depending on changing circumstance and usage.
+We are more than happy to reduce the membership fee for someone who is hardly in the Hackspace, or facing financial hardships.
+We'd rather have a member than not have them based on their ability to pay and something can always be worked out.
+Equally, if someone is in the Hackspace every day constantly using the equipment, then we would expect more than the standard £10.

+## Alright, where do you want my money? {.header}
 When setting up your fee payments, you should either set up a standing order (details on the form) or make a monthly PayPal donation using the button below.
 **A Standing order is our preferred method of payment because it does not incur fees.** But if you do use prefer to use